by Tim Gilmore, 3/2/2018

 The grove shades its center dark.
 It’s the center of the city, yet private.
 Deep in the grove, the roar and moan of cars, the bass and tinny rattle of radios and radiators, the constant slurring groan along highway concrete engineered far overhead, the noise makes its way inside but baffled, buttressed back out, buffered, muffled.

 I’ve consulted numerous architectural guides to the city, but have failed to find the Camellia Grove listed.
-I thumb past the designs of the city’s most famous architect, the Southern Prairie-style genius, who modeled his work after Frank Lloyd Wright’s, Henry John Klutho, past the architect who wrote a book about Klutho and studied under Frank Lloyd Wright, Robert Broward, past Henrietta Dozier, the city’s early black female architect, of whose designs almost nothing still stands.
+I thumb past the designs of the city’s most famous architect, the Southern Prairie-style genius, who modeled his work after Frank Lloyd Wright’s, Henry John Klutho, past the architect who wrote a book about Klutho and studied under Frank Lloyd Wright, Robert Broward, past Henrietta Dozier, the city’s early female architect, of whose designs almost nothing still stands.

 What architectural descriptions I find come from the American Camellia Society, which lists 5,000 varieties of the genus.